NZMSA/2016-Module-2/7. Deployment to Azure/readme.md

 ![Browse](img/browse.png)

-#### Congratulation you have successfully created a Web App and published it to Azure
+#### Congratulations you have successfully created a Web App and published it to Azure
 #### Any changes you push to the connected GitHub repo will now automatically get published to the link you have created "yourWebAppName.azurewebsites.net"